The Basics of Dialog

 - Present facts as you know them.
 Cite sources.

-- State major assumptions that you are aware of making.
+- State any major assumptions you are making — if you are aware of them.

-- Everybody should speak on the first round on any topic.
+- Everybody should speak on the first round.
 Everybody has a time limit, so no speaker can dominate.

-- Don’t argue, point fingers, drift into irrelevant stories, etc. If this starts, to stop it anyone in the group can speak up with a code phrase, like “foul,” “below the belt,” “irrelevant,” or whatever phrase group selects when reviewing rules.
+- Don’t argue, point fingers, drift into irrelevant stories, etc. If this starts, anyone in the group can voice a code phrase, like “foul,” “below the belt,” or whatever the group selects beforehand.

 - Keep a record of what happened and decisions made.
 Don’t leave until everyone knows what to do – or what to prepare for the next meeting.

-If dialog is carefully practiced, its strong point is developing mutual understanding, if not agreement.
-That may take some time, so participants continuing to participate signals that their minds are open.
-Shifts in deep beliefs then become possible.
+If dialog is carefully practiced, it develops mutual understanding, if not agreement.
+This may take some time.
+Participants continuing to meet signals that their minds are open.
+Shifts in deep beliefs become possible.

-And if dialog is successful, it helps all participants realize that a problem situation in total is not what any member thought it was when they began (sometimes called wisdom of the group).
-Then if desired, they may work toward a resolution more satisfactory to all.
+Successful dialog helps all participants realize that a problem situation in total is not what any of them thought it was when they began.
+This is sometimes called the wisdom of the group.
+With a common understanding among them, they may work toward resolutions more satisfactory to all.